Google Keep Review

 It’s easy to make a quick note, and you have the choice of doing so by text, checklist, voice recording, drawing or picture.
 The notes have a character limit of 20,000, which is longer than the likes of Zoho Notebook (read our Zoho Notebook review), but shorter than, say, Box Notes, which allows a whopping 500,000 characters (read our Box Notes review).

-Google Keep Notes Limit
+Google Keep Gemini Integration

 Google Keep is missing some of the features that its competitors have, though, such as multiple notebooks and video notes.
 Plus, it lacks rich-text editing, so it’s not the best choice if you’re creating research notes or using it for business.